boxpositron/absolute-vim/README.md

 ## Introduction

-Here's the VIM configuration I'm going to be using for most of my professional work this year.
-There may be changes as I discover new plugins.
-I intent to personalize this to my taste and coding conventions.
-Feel free to try it out if you fancy 😄.
+VIM Configurations for the modern developer.
+This configuration is designed to be efficient for my personal workflow.
+It is designed to be minimalistic and easy to use.

 ## Installation